-For cash and cash equivalents and debt instrument at FVOCI, the Company applies the low credit risk simplification.
+For cash and cash equivalents, the Company applies the low credit risk simplification.
 The Company evaluates whether the debt instrument is considered to have low credit risk based on the external credit rating of the debt instrument.
 It is the Company's policy to measure ECLs on such instruments on a 12-month basis.
 However, when there has been a significant increase in credit risk since origination, the loss allowance will be based on the lifetime ECL.